Introduction

 • Proportional representation allows the practice of coalition with many voters under one government.

-• Proportional representation system ensures that candidates who are elected don’t represent the majority of the electorate’s opinion.
+• Proportional representation ensures that the candidates who are elected broadly reflect the overall opinion of the electorate, rather than just the majority.

 Why is the President of India Elected Indirectly?